okapeng/sdp2020-group2/_pages/evaluation.md

   Method: The fully built robot had a load of 1.25kg (to represent a standard meal containing plate of food, water and cutlery) placed on top.
 The batteries were fully charged before the test was carried out.
 The robot was then made to complete continuous cycles of a 2 metre square formation for 5 minutes.
 The charge left on the batteries were then extrapolated to get an estimate for the battery life.

-  Evaluation: The reason for rotation movement was that was found to be more power consuming movement when the robot was bearing weight and is by far the most used movement during the robots general function.
-The battery estimate was **17 minutes and 21 seconds** which is a sufficient battery life for the robot to carry out several short to medium length jobs without the performance depreciating significantly.
-The user of the robot must keep in mind that reusable battery charge hold depreciates over time as general use takes place and therefore, should take the battery life test results purely as an estimation.
+  Evaluation: The rotation movement was chosen as it is the most power consuming movement when the robot is bearing weight and it is also by far the most used motion during the robot's general function.
+The battery life estimate was **17 minutes and 21 seconds** which is sufficient battery life for the robot to carry out several short to medium length jobs without the performance depreciating significantly.
+  However, the user of the robot must bear in mind that reusable battery charge hold depreciates with time as general use takes place.
+Therefore, they should take this battery life purely as an estimation and recharge the batteries long before the usage time approaches the battery life estimate.

   **Raspberry Pi vs EV3 Test:**